wp-plugins/advanced-post-slider/readme.txt

 = 2.1.1 =
 * Bug fix
 	* Bug fix for slider effect.

+= 2.1.2 =
+* Site down problem for some user is resolved.

 == Upgrade Notice ==
 * Bug fix release for version 2.
 Upgrade highly recommended.